India and Bangladesh brace for the strongest storm ever recorded in the Bay of Bengal

 Amphan is just the second super cyclone to hit the Bay of Bengal since records began.
 During the last super cyclone in 1999, nearly 15,000 villages were affected and almost 10,000 people were killed.

-The super cyclone is due to make landfall on the India Bangladesh border on Wednesday evening, near the Indian city of Kolkata which is home to more than 14 million people.
+The cyclone is due to make landfall on the India Bangladesh border on Wednesday evening, near the Indian city of Kolkata which is home to more than 14 million people

 Pradhan added that the areas under threat from the cyclone were comparatively less developed, with many villagers in temporary homes with thatched or tin roofs.
 "That is going to be in the line of fire," he said.